Citrinate/FreePackages/README.md

 ```

 > [!NOTE]
-> I don't recommend raising this value.
-The default is intentionally made lower than the actual limit to allow for you the ability to manually redeem packages without having to fight with the plugin.
-It's also not always possible for the plugin to tell when it's being rate-limited, and so it's best to avoid ever getting rate-limited.
+> The default is intentionally made lower than the actual limit to allow for you the ability to manually redeem packages without having to fight with the plugin.

 ---